yuvalmGS/gigaspaces-wiki-jekyll/sbp/gigaspaces-excel-market-data-example.markdown

 {% lampon %} **depanlinkDownload the exampletengahlink/attachment_files/sbp/ExcelStocks.zipbelakanglink** and extract it into your `<GigaSpaces Root>\Examples` directory.

 {% refer %}Getting Started with RTD and UDF?
-See the [Writing Your First RTD/UDF Application|Writing Your First RTD or UDF Application] section.{% endrefer %}
+See the depanlinkWriting Your First RTD/UDF Applicationtengahlink./writing-your-first-rtd-or-udf-application.htmlbelakanglink section.{% endrefer %}

 {include:Prerequisites - GigaSpaces-Excel Integration}